-359. This assay can be run with one of several chironomid species, including Chironomus riparius, C. dilutus and C. yoshimatsui.
-It can also be operated in one of two formats, with the test chemical spiked either into the ambient water (OECD TG 219) or into the sediment (OECD TG 218), thus allowing sparingly soluble or hydrophobic chemicals to be tested.
-The test with C. riparius and C. yoshimatsui takes 20-28 days, while with C. dilutus it continues for 28-65 days.
-The exposure to a range of test concentrations begins with first instar larvae and continues to their fully emerged adulthood.
-The main endpoints are time to emergence, and emergence itself, but larval survival and growth may also be measured.
+- 453 This life cycle assay can be run with one of several chironomid species, including Chironomus riparius, C. dilutus and C. voshimatsui.
+It can also be operated in one of two formats, with the test chemical spiked either into the ambient water or into the sediment, thus allowing sparingly soluble or hydrophobic chemicals to be tested.
+The test with C. riparius and C. yoshimatsui takes 44 days, while with C. dilutus it continues for ca. 100 days.
+The exposure to a range of test concentrations begins with first instar larvae (F0) and continues to fully emerged adulthood of the second generation (F1), so two cycles of reproduction are evaluated. - 454.
+The assay is relatively new (approved by the OECD in 2010), but the available data to date (e.g. Hahn, Liess and Schulz [2001]; Taenzler et al. [2007]; Jungmann et al. [2009]; Tassou and Schulz [2009, 2013]) show that chemicals acting as ant(agonists) of both the JH and Ec hormonal pathways can produce effects on most of the available endpoints.